The Stock Market and Stock Funds

 When investing, think diversification over the longer term.
 Give yourself a minimum of 3-5 years to see how your investments work out.
 This is a recommended minimum for beginning investors.
 Since funds do fluctuate over the short term, longer is better.

-If you’re close to retiring and looking for advice on what to do with your investments, we’ll sit with you and discuss smart strategies to help you continue to generate income during your retirement.
+If you’re close to retiring and looking for advice on what to do with your investments, we’ll work with you and discuss smart strategies to help you continue to generate income during your retirement.
 We’ll also help you through the process and paperwork as it can be very detailed.